List of Plymouth Argyle F.C. records and statistics

 Plymouth Argyle Football Club are an English professional association football club based in Plymouth, Devon.
-They compete in the Football League One, the third division of the English football league system.
+They compete in the EFL Championship, the second tier of English football, following promotion from the 2022–23 EFL League One.
 The club was formed in 1886 as Argyle Football Club, a name which was retained until 1903 when the club became professional and were elected to the Southern Football League.
 The club also entered English football's premier knockout competition, the Football Association Challenge Cup, for the first time that same year.
 The club joined the Football League in 1920, and have competed there since then, achieving multiple league titles, promotions, and relegations.

 This list encompasses the major honours won by Plymouth Argyle, records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Plymouth Argyle players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records at Home Park, the club's ground since 1901, are also included in the list.